TryGhost/Zapier/README.md

 ## Testing

-`zapier test` will run the tests, you _have_ to be running node 6.10.2
+- `zapier test` will run the tests, you _have_ to be running node 6.10.2
+- `zapier test --debug` will test and output request and response logs